francescorivola/client-rate-limiter/README.md

 ### createClientRateLimiter(options)

-The library export a factory function that returns a new instance of the client rate limiter.
+The library exports a factory function that returns a new instance of the client rate limiter.

-The optional options argument is composed by the following properties:
+The options argument is composed by the following properties:

 |Name|Type|Description|Default|
 |----|----|-----------|-------|
 |`concurrency`|number|how many operations are consumed concurrently from the client request limiter queue.|`1`|

 **IMPORTANT NOTE**: It is very important to set a proper value for the `concurrency` property.
-The value will depends mostly on your application use cases. i.e.: set concurrency to 1 in an application that performs more than 1 call simultaneously to the limiter function could potentially implies an increase in memory usage and operations enqueued in the delimiter queue.
+The value will depend mostly on your application use case. i.e.: set concurrency to 1 in an application that performs more than 1 call simultaneously to the limiter function could potentially imply an increase in memory usage and operations enqueued in the delimiter queue.

 ### clientRateLimit(func)